(for veterinary information only)

 The tablets have a particularly irritating pH should they become stuck in the esophagus of a smaller patient (especially a cat).
 If the pill sits in the esophagus, it can cause enough irritation to eventually lead to a scar causing difficulty swallowing.
 This can be prevented by following the pill with at least 6cc of water or, better yet, using one of the liquid formulations.

 Certain types of urine dipstick tests can erroneously test positive for glucose in patients on tetracycline-type medications.
+Doxycycline use is also associated with elevation of common liver enzyme test results.
+The clinical significance of this, if any, remains unknown.

 INTERACTIONS WITH OTHER DRUGS